 The discipline and grievance procedures are issued to everyone as part of our induction process, in line with the Advisory, Conciliation and Arbitration Service (ACAS) Code of Practice.
-We monitor all discrimination based upon any of the Equalities Legislation.
+We monitor all disciplines or grievances based upon any of the Equalities Legislation.